srobo/team-emails/SR2024/2023-12-07-competition-announce.md

 any tools, spare materials, props and other things that you might need over the weekend.

+We'll be updating the [event page][event] throughout the year with more details as they become available.

 -- SR Competition Committee

 [event]: https://studentrobotics.org/events/sr2024/competition/